 - You’re sufficiently warmed up and more fully prepared for the intensity that rabbit provides.

-- After doing so many backbends, the rabbit pose creates length in the spine, ensuring that the lower vertebrae once again have ample room.
+- After so many backbends, the rabbit pose creates length in the spine, ensuring that the lower vertebrae once again have ample room.

 In a Moda Yoga sequence, a seated twist or straddled side twist will often come after rabbit.